 - Import Apple's StoreKit framework into your iOS build

 - Confirm the Branch SDK initializes when the app opens.
 If the SDK is not initializing, have your mobile developer complete the basic Branch mobile integration.
-Behind the scenes, the Branch SDK will call registerAppForAdNetworkAttribution to ensure Apple attributes the install to an ad network supporting SKAdNetwork.
+Behind the scenes, the Branch SDK will call registerAppForAdNetworkAttribution to ensure SKAdNetwork considers the install for attribution.

 - Confirm app events are tracked by the Branch SDK.
 If you want to add new conversion events, you will need to update the app to track those events with the Branch SDK.